Nafiz-Himel/basic-data-structures/README.md

 The following data structures are included:

 - 🔹 Arrays
+- 🔹 Prefix Sum and Binary Search
 - 🔹 Linked Lists
 - 🔹 Stacks
 - 🔹 Queues
-- 🔹 Trees
+- 🔹 Binary Tree
-- 🔹 Hash Tables
+- 🔹 BST, Heap, Map
-- 🔹 and more!
+- 🔹 STL and more!

 Each implementation focuses on clarity and simplicity to help learners understand how the data structures work under the hood.